 “No Wanji, my apologies.
 I don’t have it…” the consternation on her face was enough to crack the ground open.
 “I’ll carry it from tomorrow,” I had whispered behind her.

 “Why were you late?” she had queried.
 I wasn’t late for sure.
-8.15 am had found me at the gates, but the Askari was adamant, my name was not listed as an expected visitor so you can imagine me insisting, I was in fact an intern.
+8.15 am had found me at the gates, but the Askari was adamant, my name was not listed as an expected visitor.
+Imagine me insisting, I was in fact an intern.
 “You have to wait till 9:15 for the bosses to arrive and attend the Monday morning briefing.”
 That is how an hour later, my eyes were busy trolling wasps at the coffee plantation.

 “How far are you?”
 Hahaha… Day one and I was pushing deadlines to stuff I had no idea about.
 This is where lessons taken from Emily Mwaka came into use.
 Mwalimu, wherever you are, I will always celebrate you.
 Without your insisting I become excellent at summary skills, Wanji was sure going to make my day one at work hell on earth.
 Come 2pm, two documents were delivered and the remaining were underway.
 And the best part, the review came with tutorials.
 Oh girl, that confirmed it all.
 I wanted to be here.
 Everything I had gone through and learned was preparing me for this moment.
 And I was sure going to put my best foot forward.